How I brought LCP down to under 350 ms for Google-referred users on my website

 Session cookie

 When you generate a page server-side, typically a session cookie is set.
 This depends on the framework you use, so you need to check by yourself.
-My app is built with Next.js and Ruby on Rails.
-The former doesn’t use session cookies while they are used extensively in the latter.
+For example, Next.js doesn’t use session cookies while they are used extensively in the Rails.

 As mentioned above, SXG won’t be generated when your response contains cookies.
 Therefore I needed to adjust my Rails app.